 -

 Learn the Limitations: Be aware of the limitations of the calculator and the underlying principles.
-For example, the calculator may not be able to handle undefined slopes (vertical lines).
+As an example, the calculator may not be able to handle undefined slopes (vertical lines).
 In such cases, you need to apply the concepts manually, knowing that a line perpendicular to a vertical line is a horizontal line with a slope of 0.

 -